ajayvakadi12/TechMantra-TMnow/README.md

-# TechMantra-TMnow Hackathon-Supplier Self-service Portal
+# TechMantra-TMnow Hackathon-TEAM-2 PROJECT (Supplier Self-service Portal)
 Created an Frontend User Interfacer for the Supplier Self-Service portal.
 Technologies used :- HTML,CSS